medSmart-project/AI-Model/README.md

 The model shows promising performance with an R-squared value of approximately 0.88 on both the training and test sets, indicating that it can predict medicine stock levels with a high degree of accuracy.

 ---

-You can modify and expand this template to include more detailed information about the model, the dataset, the preprocessing steps, and any other relevant details about the project.